 For the purpose of training and providing additional support, modules or individuals may be ordered by requests coordinated with the host units.
 Crews may have needs beyond those of normal firefighters.
 Medford - 12 firefighters including regular federal employees attached as crew boss and squad bosses to comprise a 20-person crew.
-Contact Natalie Simrell, AFMO 541-618-2241 or 541-941-4164.
+This crew is dispatched out of OR-RVC

 Spokane - 10 firefighters, the crew can be utilized for initial attack, or combined with other interagency personnel for large fire support configured in a 20-person crew.
-Contact Jeff Dimke, FMO 509-536-1237, or Matt Behrens, Crew foreman 509-981-1263.
+This crew is dispatched out of WA-NEC.

-TYPE 2 AND T2IA CREW NUMBER BY HOST
+TYPF 2 AND T2IA CREW NUMBER BY HOST 11562 AND IZIA CITEAA IADIAIDEIZ D 1 11031